-- 1. Complete a minimum of seventy-fie (75) semester hours of academic credit [ninety (90) for the M.Div.
-Pastoral Counseling Concentration] in specified courses as listed in student degree program; - 2.
+- 1. Complete a minimum of seventy-five (75) semester hours of academic credit in specified courses as listed in student degree program; - 2.
 Achieve a cumulative grade point average of 2.50; and - 3.
-Complete a minimum of thirty (30) hours [thirty-six (36) for the M.Div.
-Pastoral Counseling Concentration] at Baptist Seminary of Kentucky. - 4.
+Complete a minimum of thirty (30) hours at Baptist Seminary of Kentucky. - 4.
 Have paid the graduation fee.